Former ‘Teen Mom OG’ Star Bristol Palin Snaps Selfie With All Her Children

 “Cutest gang ever,” another fan said.

-Another fan couldn’t decide which aspect of the photo to compliment, so simply added “beautiful family! love your outfit!”
+Another fan couldn’t decide which aspect of the photo to compliment, so they simply added, “beautiful family! love your outfit!”

 Palin has 585,000 followers on Instagram, which is quite a bit less than many of her former co-stars.
 For example, Amber Portwood has 1.8 million followers, while Maci McKinney has a staggering 4.2 million followers on Instagram.
 If Palin had remained on the popular MTV show for more than a few months, perhaps her Instagram audience would have increased as well.